botpress/readme/docs/INTEGRATIONS/building-integrations/getting-started/getting-started-1.md

 ## Prerequisites

-* a workspace with a bot in Botpress Cloud
+* A workspace with a bot in Botpress Cloud
-* your workspace handle must be set.
+* Your workspace handle must be set.
 You can do so by going to your [your workspace](https://app.botpress.cloud/workspaces/), clicking "Settings", and setting your workspace handle.
+* A valid ngrok authentication token.
+Please see the following steps to obtain one:
+  * 1. Create an account on [https://ngrok.com](https://ngrok.com)
+    2. Get your auth token from [https://dashboard.ngrok.com/get-started/setup](https://dashboard.ngrok.com/get-started/setup)
+    3. Run in your terminal: npx ngrok config add-authtoken YOUR\_TOKEN

 > 🚧 Windows users
 >